arpit-agr/code-squad-work/src/index.md

 about:
   heading: "Who are we"
   content:
-    - "Code Squad is an online learning platform designed to help schools implement a coding program for grades 1-10.
+    - "CodeSquad is an online learning platform designed to help schools implement a coding program for grades 1-10.
 Our platform includes curriculum, tools, and resources required to run a successful coding program, without any external teachers."
     - "We are an edtech company with proven experience in teaching coding across geographies.
 We are on a mission to inspire the next generation to be coders and not fashionistas."
     - "Simplify coding & make it fun & effective for your classrooms!!"
   imageUrl: "kids.jpg"